 Joyce began her career in 1979 as a search consultant, and in 1988 founded Bender and Associates International, Inc., an executive search firm specializing in technology and management search.
 In 1985, Joyce had a life-threatening accident due to epilepsy that caused a cerebral hemorrhage that required subsequent brain surgery.
 Against all odds, Joyce recovered from this accident that left her with a 60 percent hearing loss in one ear and a realization that she had epilepsy.
 As a result of her personal experience, she developed a passion for helping people with disabilities and established Bender Consulting Services in September 1995.

-Joyce is the immediate past-chair of the board of the American Association of People with Disabilities (AAPD) and the former chair of the national Epilepsy Foundation board of directors.
+Joyce is a past-chair of the board of the American Association of People with Disabilities (AAPD) and the former chair of the national Epilepsy Foundation board of directors.
 Joyce is a member of the 2013 Geneva College Advancement Board.
-She is a board member of the AAPD, the national Epilepsy Foundation, the Epilepsy Foundation of Western/Central Pennsylvania, Variety the Children’s Charity of Pittsburgh, and Volunteers of America of Pennsylvania.
+She is a board member of the national Epilepsy Foundation, the Epilepsy Foundation of Western/Central Pennsylvania, Variety the Children’s Charity of Pittsburgh, and Volunteers of America of Pennsylvania.
 Additionally, Joyce is on the Board of Advisors for the Homeless Children’s Education Fund, is a member of the Board of Trustees of Carlow University and is a member of the National Advisory Group of the National Technical Institute for the Deaf.
 She is the host of “Disability Matters with Joyce Bender”, a radio show on www.voice.voiceamerica.com, and speaks across the United States and Canada.
 Joyce has been featured in various periodicals including the “Pittsburgh Business Times”, “New York Times”, “Investor’s Business Daily”, “Pittsburgh Post-Gazette”, “Chicago Tribune”, “Computerworld”, and “Reader’s Digest”.

 She holds a bachelor of science degree in psychology from Geneva College.